Puppetry: String puppets

-India has a rich and ancient tradition of string puppets or marionettes.
+India has an ancient tradition of string puppets or marionettes.
 Marionettes with jointed limbs controlled by strings allow far greater flexibility and are therefore the most articulate of the puppets.
 Rajasthan, Orissa, Karnataka and Tamil Nadu are some of the regions where this form of puppetry has flourished.
 The traditional marionettes of Rajasthan are known as Kathputli.
 Carved from a single piece of wood, these puppets are like large dolls that are colourfully dressed.
 The string puppets of Orissa are known as Kundhei.
 The string puppets of Karnataka are called Gombeyatta.
 Puppets from Tamil Nadu, known as Bommalattam, combine the techniques of rod and string puppets.

-Shadow Puppets
+Shadow puppets

 Shadow puppets are an ancient part of India's culture and art, particularly regionally as the keelu bomme and Tholu bommalata of Andhra Pradesh, the Togalu gombeyaata in Karnataka, the charma bahuli natya in Maharashtra, the Ravana chhaya in Odisha, the Tholpavakoothu in Kerala and the thol bommalatta in Tamil Nadu.
 Shadow puppet play is also found in pictorial traditions in India, such as temple mural painting, loose-leaf folio paintings, and the narrative paintings.
 Dance forms such as the Chhau of Odisha literally mean "shadow".
 The shadow theatre dance drama theatre are usually performed on platform stages attached to Hindu temples, and in some regions these are called Koothu Madams or Koothambalams.
 In many regions, the puppet drama play is performed by itinerant artist families on temporary stages during major temple festivals.
 Legends from the Hindu epics Ramayana and the Mahabharata dominate their repertoire.
 However, the details and the stories vary regionally.

 During the 19th century and early parts of the 20th century of the colonial era, Indologists believed that shadow puppet plays had become extinct in India, though mentioned in its ancient Sanskrit texts.
-In the 1930s and thereafter, states Stuart Blackburn, these fears of its extinction were found to be false as evidence emerged that shadow puppetry had remained a vigorous rural tradition in central Kerala mountains, most of Karnataka, northern Andhra Pradesh, parts of Tamil Nadu, Odisha and southern Maharashtra.
-The Marathi people, particularly of low caste, had preserved and vigorously performed the legends of Hindu epics as a folk tradition.
+In the 1930s and thereafter, states Stuart Blackburn, these fears of its extinction were found to be false as evidence emerged that shadow puppetry had remained a rural tradition in central Kerala mountains, most of Karnataka, northern Andhra Pradesh, parts of Tamil Nadu, Odisha and southern Maharashtra.
+The Marathi people, particularly of low caste, had preserved and performed the legends of Hindu epics as a folk tradition.
 The importance of Marathi artists is evidenced, states Blackburn, from the puppeteers speaking Marathi as their mother tongue in many non-Marathi speaking states of India.